Carrie Underwood Predicts ‘A Lot Of Fringe’ & ‘A Lot Of Rhinestones’ Will Belong To CMAs’ Fashion Statements

 “With three co-hosts known for their glamorous stagewear, Underwood also foresees the possibility of multiple dress changes, multiplied by three.
 ‘I would imagine there’s gonna be a lot of chaos with the clothing backstage,’ she said.”

-While Carrie and the other women slip into all kinds of provacative looks during the 2019 ceremony, the mother of two will likely be upping her style when the CMAs get to the part of the program in which the Entertainer of the Year is named.
+While Carrie and the other women slip into all kinds of provocative looks during the 2019 ceremony, the mother of two will likely be upping her style when the CMAs get to the part of the program in which the Entertainer of the Year is named.
 Since Carrie is a strong contender alongside four men — including Garth Brooks, Eric Church, Chris Stapleton, and Keith Urban — she will no doubt be the prettiest nominee, with her wardrobe showing off all her amazing assets as she waits for her name to (hopefully) be called.

 Carrie is also in line to win album of the year and female artist of the year as she has also been nominated for those categories, too.
 Along with the nod is yet two more opportunities for the singer-songwriter to show off her sartorial prowess.